maevelehi/1800_202530_BBY09/README.md

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Eric** - I’m a BCIT CST student with a passion for ballgames and solving problems.
+Fun fact: I have acrophobia, and my legs were shaking when I was at WildPlay.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
+- **Arjun and Maeve** -  BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---